What Your Dollars Support

 The Friends are committed to developing infrastructure to make the North Pikes Creek wetlands accessible to local K-12 students for educational use, and to the public for recreational activities including adult educational programs and field trips, bird watching, wildlife viewing, nature appreciation, photography, hiking, cross country skiing, snowshoeing, and hunting.

 The North Pikes Creek wetlands and forests hold great promise for the local community as both an important educational asset, and as a nature-based recreational venue.
-Realization of the site's educational benefit to the community is dependent on appropriate development of the infrastructure-- the addition of a modest parking facility will allow school buses to bring students to the site, and the installation of a wheelchair accessible boardwalk will provide safe access for school children, as well as people of all ages and physical abilities.
+Realization of the site's educational benefit to the community is dependent on appropriate development of the infrastructure to provide safe access for school children, as well as people of all ages and physical abilities.

 Please join the Friends.
-Your membership dollars are important, and will be used to fund our community outreach programs and other mission-driven activities.
-Next year we will continue our informative educational presentation series, assist teachers with incorporating wetland studies into their curricula, and fund the purchase of materials for classroom projects at the wetlands, such as bat and wood duck boxes.
+Your membership dollars are important, and are used to fund our community outreach programs and other mission-driven activities.
+Next year we will continue our informative educational presentation series, assist teachers with incorporating wetland studies into their curricula, and fund the purchase of materials for classroom projects at the wetlands.

+The environmental education project area has been named "Beaver Hollow", and you can find a map of the area here.
 The Friends will fund this exciting, multi-phase project with a combination of grant funding, and contributions from community members like you who support conservation and education.
-Please help us make this vision a reality by pledging generously to our land acquisition fund.
+Please help us make this vision a reality by donating or pledging generously to our Boardwalk Fund.

 Consider becoming a Volunteer and using your time and skills to make a difference in your community.